Carrot family (Apiaceae)

 Cultivation: The preference is full sun and moist to slightly dry conditions.
 This plant becomes spindly in shadier conditions, and may topple over while in bloom.
 The soil can contain significant amounts of loam, sand, clay, or gravel, but the site should not be subject to standing water.
 This plant is easy to grow, and isn't bothered by foliar disease nor many insect pests.

-Range & Habitat: Rattlesnake Master occurs in most of Illinois, except for some western and southern counties (see Distribution Map).
+Range & Habitat: The native Rattlesnake Master occurs in most of Illinois, except for some western and southern counties (see Distribution Map).
 It can be locally common in some high quality habitats, otherwise it is fairly uncommon.
 Habitats include moist to slightly dry black soil prairies, clay prairies, sand prairies, thickets, typical savannas, sandy savannas, and limestone glades.

 Faunal Associations: The flowering heads attract many kinds of insects, including long-tongued bees, short-tongued bees, wasps, flies, butterflies, skippers, moths, beetles, and plant bugs.
 These insects usually seek nectar, although some of the bees may collect pollen for their brood nests.
 The caterpillars of the rare Papaipema eryngii (Rattlesnake Master Borer Moth) bore into the stems and feed on the pith.
 The coarse foliage and prickly balls of flowers are not popular as a source of food with mammalian herbivores, although they may nibble off the ends of the leaves.